Page compiled from visits to the city. Porto is not in the

 wheelchairs and large items of luggage at each end of the

 trains.
-Most trains from the airport now end at Trindad station.
+About half the trains from the airport now end at

-You may therefore have to change lines there to get anywhere
+Trindad station.
+You may therefore have to change lines there to

-else, including the main Campanhã railway station.
-At Trindad it
+get anywhere else, including the main Campanhã railway station.

-is a matter of a few steps between levels or an elevator.
-If
+At Trindad it is a matter of a few steps between levels or an

-going to Campanhã, avoid even that minor inconvenience by
+elevator.
+If going to Campanhã, avoid even that minor

-getting off the airport train at the station before Trindad,
+inconvenience by getting off the airport train at the station

-called Lapa and wait on the same platform for one going to
+before Trindad, called Lapa and wait on the same platform for

-The return metro service from Trindad starts on weekdays at 05.58hrs, weekends and holidays at 06.22hrs and runs every day until 00.44hrs.
-Trains are currently running about every 15 minutes on weekdays between about 0700 and 2000.
-At other times there are two or three trains each hour.
+Metro service to the airport from Trindad starts on weekdays at 0558hrs, weekends and holidays at 0622hrs and runs every day until 00.37hrs.
+Trains are currently running about every 15 minutes daily between about 0700 and 2000.
+At other times trains run about every 20 - 30 minutes.
 Check times, it is Line E, at www.metrodoporto.pt

 There are also a number of local bus routes from the airport to